-On April 17, 2017, the Company submitted a COB application to the TSX Venture Exchange to become an industrial oil listed company.
+On April 17, 2017, the Company submitted a change of business application to the TSX Venture Exchange to change its principal business activities to an industrial oil company and is currently waiting for approval from the TSX Venture Exchange.
 The Company intends to pursue the next stage of development of this re-refinery to avail itself of market conditions for Group II and Group III base oil to leverage the advantages currently available to the Company in terms of availability of construction labour and inexpensive equipment manufacture and fabrication.